pthakar-cmu/Movie-Recommendation-System/README.md

 # movie-prediction-group-project-avengers

-'CI' folder contains everything needed for continuous integration in Milestone2.
+`CI` folder contains everything needed for continuous integration in Milestone2.

-'Milestones' folder accumulates all files starting from Milestion1.
+`Milestones` folder accumulates all files starting from Milestion1.

-See more information in Milestones/readme.md
+See more information in `Milestones/readme.md`